isa10110/testinghelmforgrapahnainwin/Das  Kubernetis unter windows WSL.md

 This is a potential  securaty risc  but it shuld allow us to  acsess the ip  of wsl  system .

-(and it dont works therefore i shuld dig into that difrently)
+(and it dont works therefore i shuld dig into that difrently it dont work in userspace run it  as root  dos  the trick **sudo minikube start --force**)